nodejs/node/doc/api/http.md

 * `head` {Buffer}

 Emitted each time a server responds to a request with an upgrade.
-If this event is not being listened for, clients receiving an upgrade header will have their connections closed.
+If this event is not being listened for and the response status code is 101 Switching Protocols, clients receiving an upgrade header will have their connections closed.

 A client server pair demonstrating how to listen for the `'upgrade'` event.